ietf-rats-wg/eat/draft-ietf-rats-eat.md

 the EAT provides no meaningful security assurances.

 2 - Restricted:
-: Entities at this level are not be general-purpose operating environments that host features such as app download systems, web browsers and complex productivity applications.
+: Entities at this level are not general-purpose operating environments that host features such as app download systems, web browsers and complex productivity applications.
-It is akin to the Secure Restricted level (see below) without the security orientation.
+It is akin to the secure-restricted level (see below) without the security orientation.
 Examples include a Wi-Fi subsystem, an IoT camera, or sensor device.
 Often these can be considered more secure than unrestricted just because they are much simpler and a smaller attack surface, but this won't always be the case.
-Some restricted devices may be implemented more poorly than unrestricted devices.
+Some unrestricted devices may be implemented in a way that provides poor protection of signing keys.

 3 - Secure-Restricted:
 : Entities at this level must meet the criteria defined in section 4 of FIDO Allowed